Amein-Eskinder/CICO-HijraBank-Agreements/Consortium Partnership Agreement.md

 7.7.3. **Project Deliverables:** Any deliverables produced for consortium projects (including configurations, customizations, integrations, documentation, and reports) shall be considered:

-(a) Derivative works of the underlying Background IP (both parties' platforms including CICO, HalalPay and Soukify)
+(a) Derivative works of the underlying Background IP (both parties' platforms including CICO's CICO CASH, Hijra Bank's HalalPay and CICO's Soukify)

 (b) Jointly owned for the purposes of the specific project only, meaning that such deliverables may only be used to fulfill the obligations and serve the beneficiaries of that particular consortium project.
 Neither Party may use, commercialize, or deploy such deliverables for any other project, client, or purpose without the express written consent of the other Party.
 This joint ownership is subject to the profit-sharing provisions of Section 3.2 during the implementation phase only (with no post-project revenue sharing as set forth in Section 3.4.2)